 It’s all too easy to use the words ‘legendary’ or ‘iconic’ when describing much-loved cars, so let’s just call the Suzuki Jimny a miniature hero.
-Not everybody likes it – What Car? awarded the current car a miserable one-star rating – but fans are fiercely loyal to the fun-size off-roader.
-As Suzuki releases photos of the next-generation Jimny, we take a look at its family tree.
+Not everybody likes it – What Car? awarded the previous-generation Jimny a miserable one-star rating – but fans are fiercely loyal to the fun-size off-roader.
+Here, we chart the history of everyone’s favourite miniature 4×4.
+Everyone except What Car?, that is.

 The story starts in 1970 with the Suzuki LJ10 – or Light Jeep 10.
 The brief was to create a vehicle that could access the tight spaces that were off limits to the larger 4x4s of the time.
 The two-stroke, air-cooled Mitsubishi-sourced 360cc engine powered all four wheels, with a high/low dual-range transfer case fitted for proper off-road adventures.
 It might not have been powerful, but the LJ10 weighed just 600kg, so it could scurry up hills like a mountain goat.
 Note the seating arrangement: the LJ10 was a strict three-seater, with the fourth seat area used to house the spare wheel.